RnbWd/gulp-strip-comments/README.md

 Type: `boolean`
 Default: `true`

-See [strip-comment](https://github.com/jonschlinkert/strip-comments#usage). **This API differs from the original in that options.safe defaults to _true_ if not specified.** To turn safe mode off, set options.safe as false.
+This API differs from the original in that options.safe defaults to *true* if not specified.
+Explicity set options.safe to *false* if you want to turn off this feature.
+See [strip-comment](https://github.com/jonschlinkert/strip-comments#usage).

 #### options.line